florenzkeirt/Sprout.Exam.WebApp/Sprout.Exam.WebApp/README.md

 an architectural design._

 ##### Answer:
-_If this app gets deployed in production, the next improvements I can think of is to developer a usermanager and especially a page wherein you can configure the different employee tpyes_
+_If this app gets deployed in production, the next improvements I can think of is to develope a user manager and also a page wherein the different employee types (calculations and etc.) can be configured_